delaneyj/datastar/backends/go/site/static/md/docs/getting_started.md

 </div>
 ```

 So what else can we do?
-We haven't even gotten started yet really.
+You can mess around and do some fun stuff with expressions.
+For instance, something like: `"$prompt=prompt('Enter something',$prompt);$confirm=confirm('Sure?');$confirm && $$get('/sure')"` is totally feasible.

+Anyhow, we haven't really even scratched the surface.
+Let's keep going.

 ## Backend Plumbing